Forcing consequences of PFA together with the continuum large: Introduction

-In some cases, the question whether a given consequence of forcing axioms puts any upper bound on the size of the continuum can be settled by taking a model of the property in question together with the continuum small and adding many Cohen or random reals to it.
+In view of these considerations it is natural to enquire whether various failures of Club Guessing on $\o_1$ are consistent with the continuum large.
+In some cases, this question can be settled by taking a model of the property in question together with the continuum small and arguing that adding many Cohen or random reals to it preserves the property.
+For example, it can be proved that the very statement we have been considering above, namely $\lnot\textsc{CG}$, is indeed compatible with $2^{\al_0}>\al_2$.
+In fact it is not difficult to prove (and possibly folklore) that the product with finite supports of Cohen forcing always preserves $\lnot \textsc{CG}$.